shravanasati/stellapy/README.md

 ```

 The `run` command is used to start stella.
-It expects one optional argument: the script name to run from the config file.
+It expects one optional argument: the script name (case-insensitive) to run from the config file.

 An optional `--config-file` (`-c` for short) flag can be used to specify the config file to be used.
 Alternatively, an environment variable named `STELLA_CONFIG` can be set for the same.